-The Threat Stack Agent is engineered to provide maximum functionality with the lowest possible resource consumption and system impact.
-We’re continuously optimizing the agent’s performance and resource consumption to ensure as small a footprint as possible.
-This document outlines various agent performance scenarios using Threat Stack’s production infrastructure.
+The F5 Distributed Cloud App Infrastructure Protection (AIP) Agent is engineered to provide maximum functionality with the lowest possible resource consumption and system impact.
+We’re continuously optimizing the Agent’s performance and resource consumption to ensure as small a footprint as possible.

 We use adaptive CPU profiling to throttle our activities when load levels are high, for instance when the kernel audit framework begins to emit a large number of events at high frequency.
-There are configuration parameters that can be set to adjust these levels to allow better tuning for your particular system.
+You can set configuration parameters to adjust these levels to allow better tuning for your particular system.

-The Threat Stack Agent is a composite entity, made up of several components that you can view in your process viewer of choice:
+The Distributed Cloud AIP Agent is a composite entity, made up of several components that you can view in your process viewer of choice:

 - cloudsight-main: the main process supervisor and command-and-control component

 - cloudsight-worker: worker process spawned by cloudsight-main to manage inputs from various sensors

 - tsauditd: our replacement for auditd that consumes, processes, and transforms raw kernel audit events with high-performance, low-latency, and minimal compute resource usage